FarmDyn/documentation/docs/FarmDynDocumentation/Data/data_processing.md

-# The Coefficient Generator
+# Data processing

+Data processing in pre-simulation phase and after the configuration of the GUI to run a specified simulation.

+## Build data - User or KTBL defined crop files

-## Concept and File Structure
+## Coefficient generator - Concept and file structure

 The coefficient generator comprises a number of small modules, realised in GAMS, which define the various exogenous parameters comprised in the template.
 It is designed such that it can generate from a few central characteristics of the farm (herd size, current milk yield, existing stables and their construction year, labour force and available land) and the realised crop yields a plausible set of coefficients for the template model.
 The coefficient generator can also be set-up to load